 –Ellen Wilson, Art Critic

-The National Lint Project is a community art making inquiry that began in 1994 as a sculptural lark.
-The core of the project, the creation of one-load-of-lint-sized figures, ebbs and flows as people donate dryer lint from around the world.
-This project began as a four-year-long residency in a working laundromat from 2000-2004 has grown to include exhibits, installations of human-sized figures, contemporary puppetry and performance events.
+The National Lint Project is a community art making inquiry that began in 1994 as a sculptural lark and hit it’s stride during a four-year-long residency in a working laundromat from 2000-2004.
+It has grown to include exhibits, installations of human-sized figures, contemporary puppetry and performance events.

-The National Lint Project is currently accepting donations of lint from single households that have been collecting for a year or more.
-To participate write a short note about who you are and how you feel about doing laundry.
+The National Lint Project is currently accepting donations of lint from single households that have been collecting for a year or more or submissions from an entire neighborhood or group of connect individuals that total about a trash bag full of lint.
+To participate write a very short note about who you are or how you feel about doing laundry.
 Send your submission to Studio Capezzuti, 1509 Termon Ave., Pittsburgh, PA 15212.

 Top quote from